 And she's here nominated for playing a small town girl from Virginia.

-Ryan Gosling, like all the nicest people, is Canadian.
+Brian Gosling, like all the nicest people, is Canadian.

-And Dev Patel was born in Kenya, raised in London, is here for playing an Indian raised in Tasmania.
+And Dev Patel was born in Kenya, raised in London, and is here for playing an Indian raised in Tasmania.

 So Hollywood is crawling with outsiders and foreigners.